Jack17432/positivity/README.md

 ## Legal and Licensing Considerations

-`positivity` is dual-licensed under the terms of both the MIT license and the Apache License (Version 2.0), offering a dual framework of legal protection and open-source commitment.
+`positivity` is dual-licensed under the terms of the MIT license, offering a framework of legal protection and open-source commitment.

-Refer to [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for comprehensive legal texts.
+Refer to [LICENSE-MIT](LICENSE) for comprehensive legal texts.

 ## Custodianship and Authorship